IT Project Management Graduate Certificate

 Academic credits earned toward the Graduate Certificate in IT Project Management may be transferred toward the Master of Science in Computer Information Systems, which is accredited by the Project Management Institute’s Global Accreditation Center.

-Any bachelor’s degree and programming experience equivalent to MET CS 231 Introduction to Computer Science for Programmers with C++ or MET CS 232 Introduction to Computer Science with Java.
+Any bachelor’s degree and programming experience equivalent to MET CS 231 Introduction to Computer Science for Programmers with C++ or MET CS 232 Introduction to Computer Science with Java, or consent of the instructor.
 Some courses may have additional prerequisites.

 (Four courses/16 credits)